toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 ## Dependents
 View all components that rely on the current component to track usage throughout your project and assess the impact of potential changes.

-# Using the data panel effectively
+# Using the data panel
 The data panel is fundamental to creating dynamic applications in toddle:
 - Define your data model using variables and APIs
 - Create formulas to transform and present your data